Last updated 27th January, 2026

 4G and 5G |

-All mobile signals travel on frequencies, and for 5G it’s typically high frequencies that are used – as you can see in the chart above, Giffgaff uses the 3.4GHz band and the 3.6GHz band, both of which are higher than any it uses for 3G or 4G.
+All mobile signals travel on frequencies, and for 5G it’s typically high frequencies that are used – as you can see in the chart above, Giffgaff uses the 40GHz band, the 26GHz band, the 3.4GHz band, and the 3.6GHz band, all of which are higher than any it uses for 3G or 4G.

 One reason for using higher frequency spectrum is that it’s available in greater capacities, which can help deal with lots of connections and big data demands – two things which are vital for a 5G network.
 The lower frequencies though can travel further and penetrate obstacles better.

-Giffgaff through O2 has access to 40MHz of 3.4GHz spectrum and 40MHz of 3.6GHz spectrum at the time of writing, so that’s 80MHz in total, which is the same amount as EE but a little less than Vodafone’s 90MHz and much less than Three’s 140MHz.
-More is of course better in terms of network capacity.
+Giffgaff through O2 has access to 800MHz of 26GHz spectrum, 1GHz of 40GHz spectrum, 60MHz of 3.4GHz spectrum, 40MHz of 3.6GHz spectrum, and 20MHz of 700MHz spectrum at the time of writing, so that’s 1,920MHz in total, which is the same as EE and less than the combined 2,030MHz total of VodafoneThree.

 However, there may eventually be more spectrum auctioned off, so these totals could change.